je-repo/fitnessapp/README.md

 Designing and implementing a full stack application from start to finish was a challenging and educational experience.
 The steps of this project followed broadly included ideation, define functionality, choose tech stack, implementing the front- and backend and repeating steps.

 Some of the challenges encountered along the way are to reduce redundancy while designing a relational database, updating relational database tables, dealing with scope creep, troubleshooting unexpected problems, refactoring code, making tradeoffs and learning new technologies.

-Overall, the CS50 final project was challenging and forced me to gain a better understanding of practical programming by selecting, learning and applying new technologies to bring an app idea to life.